-Once you have passed the candidacy examination, you are eligible for an increase in stipend, assuming that funds are available.
+Once you have passed the candidacy examination, you are eligible for an increase in stipend.
 Your faculty supervisor must recommend this increase and a revised Graduate Assistantship Appointment Form must be submitted.
 After passing the candidacy examination, you are required to complete, at the very minimum, 24 hours of dissertation credits (595) distributed over at least one year.
 Typically, the completion of dissertation research takes significantly longer than this minimum.
-During your last semester, you may take as few as three credit hours if you are not on support.
-You may not register for dissertation credit hours before passing the candidacy examination.
+After completing all required coursework and the 24 credits of dissertation, you may change to part-time status with the support of your advisor, if you are not on support.
+You may not register for dissertation credit hours before passing the candidacy examination; any dissertation credits taken before candidacy do not count toward requirements.